 Darren Coomer (Managing Director)

-In order to ensure we continue to do so and to continuously improve, we depend on feedback from all of our apprentices, learners and employers that tells us what we do well and where we may be able to improve.
+In order to ensure we continue to do so and to continuously improve, we depend on feedback from all of our students and employers that tells us what we do well and where we may be able to improve.
 This document outlines the procedures we ask you to follow in providing feedback and/or complaining about something we have got wrong.

 These procedures will be implemented in accordance with other related policies such as: